Lighthouse-Reports/suspicion_machine/HowToRun.md

 To understand the methodology, purpose and typical outputs of an experiment, see the [full article](???LinkToMethodology).

-A typical experiment contains 4 stages.
+An experiment contains 4 stages.
 Detailed instructions are provided in the subsequent sections.
-1. Deciding the experiment focus.
+1. Deciding which features to test.
 An experiment must have one or more focus features.
 2. Setting up config files.
 Each experiment is precisely defined by a config file in `ini` format.
 3. Running the experiment.
-There are a few notebooks to run for data preparation, risk prediction and analysis.
+There is one notebook to run for data preparation, and an R script for risk prediction and analysis.
 4. Finding the Results and Interpreting them.
 All results are stored within the project folder.

-## 1. Decide Features for the Experiment
+## 1. Decide which Features to Test

 Choose one feature or multiple related features for the experiment.
-See [full list and details of features](Link ToFeaturesHandbook???) utilised by the model.
+See [full list and details of features](https://github.com/Lighthouse-Reports/suspicion_machine/blob/main/data/06_feature_information/features.csv) utilised by the model.

-## 2. Creating `ini` Config File
+## 2. Create an `ini` Config File

 Each experiment must have a corresponding config file that defines the author, experiment name, features and their specific values, business rules, and bins.
 1. Decide single or multiple feature experiment
-2. Copy `conf/test_template.ini` to `conf/single_feature` or `conf/multi_feature` depending on the experiment type
+2. Adapt `conf/template.ini` to your needs and copy it to `conf/single_feature`, `conf/multi_feature`, or your own directory.
 3. Pay especially close attention to matching the pattern of `variable_list`: Each variable lives within a nested list.
 A variable itself is a dictionary with the variable name as the key and the values you want to compare as the value in list-form.
 Both the variable name and the individual values need to be in quotation marks.
 If you want to compare across all unique values, you can specify `"ALL"` in the values list.
 4. If you are interested in conditional statistical parity and you are looking at a variable with 100s of possible values.
 It is almost always better to specify a couple of values rather than using the binning list.